Texas Labor Laws

 What are Texas Break Laws?

-Employers in Texas are not mandated to offer their workers breaks in Texas.
+Employers in Texas are not mandated to offer their workers meal or rest breaks.
 The decision to provide such benefits is entirely up to the employer.

-However, if an employer decides to provide breaks, they need to adhere to the following regulations set by the FLSA:
+However, if an employer decides to provide such breaks, they need to adhere to the following regulations set by the FLSA outlined as follows:

 • Rest breaks lasting 20 minutes or less are paid.